Sacred Heart University

 English as a Second Language (ESL)

-Living-Learning Communities (LLCs) in SHU’s residence halls bring students with shared interests such as Business, Health & Wellness, Gaming & Technology or Community Service together.
-In addition to living together, students participate in a related, credit-bearing academic course and engaging in out-of-the-classroom experiences with a faculty mentor.
-Additional residence hall options on campus include traditional, suite and apartment-style residences, some of which include gaming labs, fitness centers and social spaces.
-Approximately 92 percent of SHU freshmen live on campus.
+Living-Learning Communities (LLCs) in SHU’s residence halls bring together students with shared interests, such as business, health & wellness, gaming & technology, or community service.
+In addition to living together, students participate in a related, credit-bearing academic course and engage in out-of-the-classroom experiences with a faculty mentor.
+Additional residence hall options on campus include traditional, suite-style, and apartment-style residences, some of which include gaming labs, fitness centers, and social spaces.
+Approximately 93 percent of SHU freshmen live on campus.

 PERFORMING ARTS & CULTURAL EVENTS

-Cultural events abound on campus including concerts, poetry nights and the Student Affairs Lecture Series, which brings renowned guest speakers to campus.
+Cultural events abound on campus, including concerts, poetry nights, and the Student Affairs Lecture Series, which brings renowned guest speakers to campus.
 Students in Sacred Heart’s performing arts programs enrich campus life with performances in the Edgerton Center for the Performing Arts and other smaller on-campus venues.
-Overseen by a Tony-and Grammy-nominated producer, the performing arts program includes dance (with a variety of ensembles from Irish to step to hip-hop), theatre arts, instrumental music (marching band, orchestra, and an array of ensembles) and a variety of choral groups.
-Over 100 student organizations including including media groups, social organizations, national Greek organizations, Division I athletics, intramural and club sports, service organizations, multicultural groups, leadership programs and academic honor societies contribute to a vibrant campus environment.
-Annual campus-wide events include the fall and spring concerts, Spring Fest, Dancing with Heart, Mr. SHU and more.
+Overseen by a Tony- and Grammy-nominated producer, the performing arts program includes dance (with a variety of ensembles from Irish step to hip-hop), theatre arts, instrumental music (marching band, orchestra, and an array of ensembles), and a variety of choral groups.
+Over 100 student organizations—including media groups, social organizations, national Greek organizations, Division I athletics, intramural and club sports, service organizations, multicultural groups, leadership programs, and academic honor societies—all contribute to a vibrant campus environment.
+Annual campus-wide events include the fall and spring concerts, Spring Fest, Mr. SHU, and more.

-Through a dynamic service learning program that integrates service into academic courses, students gain relevant experience, all while enacting the University’s dedication to civic responsibility.
-The SHU community’s dedication to serving others, is evidenced by an award-winning community service program.
-Each year, Sacred Heart students contribute about 100,000 hours of community service to the local community and on international service trips to countries such as Bangladesh, Dominican Republic, Costa Rica, Haiti, Mexico and Colombia.
+Through a dynamic service-learning program that integrates service into academic courses, students gain relevant experience, all while enacting the University’s dedication to civic responsibility.
+The SHU community’s dedication to serving others is evidenced by an award-winning community service program.
+Sacred Heart students, faculty, and staff contribute over 100,000 hours of community engagement locally and internationally.

 Sacred Heart fields 32 NCAA Division I varsity teams, one of the largest programs in the country, which contributes to school spirit on campus.
-With 29 intercollegiate club sport teams including such diverse offerings as sailing, golf, gymnastics, rugby and figure skating, non-varsity athletes have the opportunity to continue a high school sport or learn a new one.
+With 29 intercollegiate club sports teams, including such diverse offerings as sailing, golf, gymnastics, rugby, figure skating, and eSports, non-varsity athletes have the opportunity to continue a high school sport or learn a new one.
 Intramural sports and fitness classes are also open to all students.